qlyoung/ethstuff/README.md

 gpu-rig
 ========

-Scripts and services to configure an NVIDIA GPU cluster for varous purposes.
+Scripts and services to configure an NVIDIA GPU cluster for various purposes.

 eth
 ---